Lung Disease Claims: What You Need to Know

 You can choose to make a TPD Claim without a lawyer.
 Remember that insurance providers protect their profits by paying out the least amount they can afford, and a lack of legal representation may facilitate that process.
 If you must receive your maximum entitlements, a solid, experienced legal team will give you the best chance of success.

 Don’t settle for less; settle for more.
 Highly experienced TPD lawyers work on TPD insurance claims daily and have in-depth knowledge of the best legal strategy to maximise your lump sum payment.
-They are used to dealing with insurance companies who seek to minimise your payout.
+They are used to dealing with insurance companies who seek to minimise your TPD insurance payout.
 Leave the heavy lifting to Aussie Injury Lawyers so that you can de-stress and recover from your medical condition.

 A Total and Permanent Disablement (TPD) benefit is typically an insurance lump-sum payment determined by the date you stopped working due to your illness or injury.
 If you have TPD through a superannuation provider, it usually includes your account balance.